 The followers of this School can be found in India, Iran, Iraq and Pakistan.
 This School was also called the School of Ithna Ashriyah.
 Unlike, other Schools this School was very unique.
 This School believed in a Muta.
 The word ‘Muta’ means ‘temporary marriage’.

-- Akbaris Sect– they follow a modern form of legal deductions and reasoning when there requires an interpretation.
-The traditions by the Imams hold vital importance while following this Sect.
+- Akbaris Sect– They follow a modern form of legal deductions and reasoning when there requires an interpretation.
+The traditions of the Imams hold vital importance while following this Sect.
 This Sect as the name suggests come from the word Akhbari which is derived from the word news and newspaper.

 On the other hand,

-- Usuli Sect – Which is in quite a dominance as compared to the Akbaris.
+- Usuli Sect – Which is quite a dominance as compared to the Akbaris.
 This School believed in the true sources of Muslim Law.
-The Quran, the hadiths and the Ijmas.
+The Quran, the hadiths, and the Ijmas.
 The word Usuli essentially means theory of jurisprudence.
-Meaning that the School relies on the jurisprudential principles.
+Meaning that the School relies on jurisprudential principles.

 II.
 Ismailiya School

-The followers of this School can be found in Pakistans, India and Syria.
+The followers of this School can be found in Pakistans, India, and Syria.
 The School refers to the Nizaris who acknowledged Aga Khan the fourth as a true Imam.
-However, there was a division in this Sect since the ‘Khojas’ who were actually Hindus and ‘Bohras’ the other sub-sub Sect believed that the true Imam was different for the to Sects.
+However, there was a division in this Sect since the ‘Khojas’ who were actually Hindus and ‘Bohras’ the other sub-sub Sect believed that the true Imam was different from the two Sects.
 The issue arose when Jafar inherited his eldest son and therefore did not believe him to be the true and divine Imam.